Rust on the ESP32 - SVD's, PAC's and USB flashing

 Since my last post I've been working on building the humble beginnings of an ecosystem around the ESP32 for Rust.
 The short version of this post is as follows:

-• This PR means the quickstart repo can now flash and run code without a debugger!
-Simply using the flash or flash_release scripts will flash your code and begin running your code
+- This PR means the quickstart repo can now flash and run code without a debugger!
+Simply using the

-• Based on the generated SVD file, there is now a PAC (Peripheral access crate) for the ESP32.
+to generate svd files fit for consumption by svd2rust - Based on the generated SVD file, there is now a PAC (Peripheral access crate) for the ESP32.

 Fixing xtensa-rust-quickstart